AADavin/RelativeDating/README.md

 **NOT FINISHED YET**

+## Relative dating

+This GitHub repository contains a gentle introduction to relative dating with lateral gene transfer and some scripts that might be useful to those interested in performing their own analyses.

+I have felt frustated many times in the past when I tried to understand some relatively hard concepts without being a specialist for not being able to find enough material covering the topic.

 ## A very brief introduction

 We know very little about the history of life.
 Unfortunately, just a tiny fraction of all living beings that have ever lived on this planet have left a trace in the fossil record.
 The problem is especially acute in the case of prokaryotes, the most diverse and abundant life beings, for which just a handful of recognizable fossils have survived and carry very little information about their lifestyles.